A TTFA coup? Tempers flare as 70 percent of membership excluded from AGM

 However, the TTFA secretariat has not given 68 percent of its members the ability to exercise that right.

-On Friday afternoon, Latapy-George said the members had not been suspended while acknowledging, at the same time, that they had lost a fundamental privilege.
+On Friday afternoon, Latapy-George said the members had not been suspended while at the same time acknowledging that they had been deprived of a fundamental privilege.

 “I stand by the position that the general secretariat does not have the power to sanction anyone,” said Latapy-George.
 “There was no sanction but I will prefer not to discuss this because it is a very sensitive topic.”